 The Sussex spaniel's coat is "golden liver," a shade not seen in other spaniels.
 His appearance is identical to those of his 18th century ancestors.
 Standing between 13 to 15 inches tall when full grown, he's a low-slung dog.
 Good with kids and pets, he does require a fair amount of grooming.

 Two types of spaniel -- the Cavalier King Charles and the English toy -- are in the AKC's toy group.
-These are small companion dogs, not hunting stock.
+These are small companion dogs and not hunting stock.
 The Cavalier King Charles stands between 12 to 13 inches tall when full grown.
 Very much a family dog, the Cavalier appears in a variety of colors.
 These include the classic red and white Blenheim, solid-colored ruby, black and tan and tricolor.
 The English toy spaniel breed standard doesn't have a height limit, but does specify a range of 8 to 14 pounds for adult dogs.
 Permitted colors are similar to the Cavalier King Charles.